Spencer Pratt Weighs In On Justin Bobby’s Girlfriend, Brandon Lee’s Breakup On ‘The Hills’ Finale

 Justin Bobby’s current relationship status is unclear.
 Pratt didn’t confirm if he’s still dating Lindsey, and in an interview with Hollywood Life, Audrina Patridge said she doesn’t know if they’re “still together or not.”

 As for Lee, by episode’s end, he had already hooked up with a dancer in Heidi Montag’s girl group.
 Last month, E!
-News reported that Lee is now dating Big Little Lies star, Kathryn Newton.
+News reported that Lee is now dating Big Little Lies star Kathryn Newton.

 The Hills: New Beginnings will return for a second season on MTV.